Futures for Ephemeral Design

 Article explaining origins of the Polak Game here.

-Screenshot of “Polak Game” exercise.
+Screenshot of “Polak Game” exercise from 2022.

 (4) STEEP+V exercise